Download THE BEGINNER’S GUIDE to

 1. Piping System and Discipline Result Workbook: A workbook for organizing piping systems by discipline and recording their mass data from Revit before entering it into LCA software.
 Use alongside pages 12-16 in the Beginner's Guide to MEP Embodied Carbon.

-2. Electrical Wiring to Closest EPD Estimator: Helps match the Revit takeoff wire lengths to the closest available Environmental Product Declaration (EPD).
+2. Wire and Conduit Estimator: A workbook for organizing all modeled wire lengths by size, to associate with available Environmental Product Declarations (EPDs), as well as scaling wires to their associated conduits and available EPDs.
 Use this workbook alongside the workflow described on pages 23-24 of the Beginner's Guide to MEP Embodied Carbon.